 strawberry jelly/jam (or other red colored jelly)

 Dip almond slices in strawberry jelly and insert the dipped side into the pinched end of the logs.
-Press the almond sliced down gently.
+Gently press the almond slice into the peanut butter.

 To finish it up, I took a toothpick and drew some knuckles on the top of each finger.
-You could squeeze some jelly on top, as if it was ketchup, but I didn't feel like it.
+You could squeeze some strawberry or raspberry jelly on top as if it was ketchup, but I didn't feel like it.